yuyuanyuana/STAIR/README.md

 ## Tutorial
-For the specific usage of STAIR, please refer to [tutorial](https://stair-tutorial.readthedocs.io/en/latest/STAIR-Tutorial.html).
+For the specific usage of STAIR, please refer to the [Tutorial](https://stair-tutorial.readthedocs.io/en/latest/STAIR-Tutorial.html).

 ## Reference